motorcycle destinations

 End: Alburgh

-Continuing to head up while on Interstate 89, you will come in close proximity to Malletts Bay, Niquette Bay, Arrowhead Mountain Lake, and Aldis Hill Park.
+Continuing to head up while on Interstate 89, you will come close to Malletts Bay, Niquette Bay, Arrowhead Mountain Lake, and Aldis Hill Park.

 For the final leg of the trip, you will be within the vicinity of Maquam Bay Wildlife Management Area, Louie’s Landing, and Missisquoi National Wildlife Refuge.
 After you have crossed Alburg-Swanton Bridge, you will have made it to Alburgh.